ADDRESSING VIRTUAL WORKPLACE SEXUAL HARASSMENT

 Sexual harassment that takes place online has gone largely unaddressed and ignored due to lack of awareness.
 Many may be harbouring the misconception that sexual harassment does not take place online owing to the lack of close physical proximity between the harasser and the harassed.
 But the truth is that virtual sexual harassment is indeed a real thing, and can be very damaging when it isn’t taken seriously.

-In the light of the Covid-19 pandemic and the ensuing medium of work becoming online/Work-from-Home, it is becoming clear how prevalent sexual harassment really is in the virtual medium.
+In light of the Covid-19 pandemic and the ensuing medium of work becoming online/Work-from-Home, it is becoming clear how prevalent sexual harassment is in the virtual medium.
 According to the National Commission for Women in India, instances of virtual sexual harassment have increased by up to five times since the pandemic began.
 It is in some ways more insidious because it is overlooked and underplayed and the rules around it aren’t as clearly known or addressed.

 So, what constitutes virtual harassment?
 In principle, it involves much the same things as sexual harassment in the physical workplace: unwanted sexual advances, requests for sexual favours, and other verbal or physical harassment of a sexual nature in a professional or academic environment.
 But in a virtual scenario, it can go even beyond that.
 Virtual sexual harassment can look like any or all of the following unwanted digital interactions: